snayal/IS7024_Project/README.md

 ## Topic : "Finding a property near good helathcare centers & low crime incidents)
 -------

-Design Document
+##### Design Document

-Shashi Rautela
+- Shashi Rautela

 Ioana Guna

 ## Introduction

 Do you want to find the best location for your future investment?
-Do you know how to search properties that are located in a safe location?
+Do you know how to search properties that are located in a safe location with healthcare facilities?
 MyFutureInvestment can help you:

--	Record dates and location of incidents that happened.
+-	Check location with crime incidents reported

--	Take and view photos of a street/building/neighborhood.
--	Record when you visited the location and why you had interested in it.
--	Be aware of potential growth of specific locations such as future projects.
+-	Know potential growth of specific locations such as future projects.

-Use your web browser to decide your own future investment.
-Create reminders based on what you visited in the past.
-Receive alerts about upcoming projects.

-Looking for ……   (Story)
+- Decide which neighborhood you want to invest

 ***Search***  neighborhood / street address

 ***View***  Crime incident / healthcare center

 ***Search***  Project type (Residential / Office / Mixed use)

+***View***  Street Address in Cincinnati

 ________________________________________
 ## Data Feeds